Cover Image

 These strategies enable both companies to keep their costs down, offering consumers lower prices without sacrificing product variety.

-Amazon’s new low-cost section, tentatively named Amazon Value, will introduce a curated range of products priced predominantly under $20, with many items available for less than $5.
+Amazon’s new low-cost section will introduce a curated range of products priced predominantly under $20, with many items available between $1 to $10.
 This pricing strategy targets young trend-driven individuals and budget-conscious families who have been flocking to platforms like Temu and Shein for their everyday needs and indulging in impulse purchases.

 The process really took shape this summer when the company began signing up merchants after presenting the arrangement as a cost-saving opportunity for Amazon sellers in China.
-Although the exact launch date remains uncertain, product acceptance will begin this fall.
+Product acceptance began in the fall, and by mid-November, the beta version launched in the US.

 Product Categories

-The product categories featured in Amazon's discount section are expected to mirror those popularized by Temu and Shein, with a focus on unbranded, affordable items like:
+The product categories featured in Amazon Haul mirror those popularized by Temu and Shein, with a focus on unbranded, affordable items like:

 • Fashion accessories and jewelry